MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

         1. Run Power Automate.

-        1. The **xrmWorkflowId** property from the execution results will contain the workflow ID.
+        1. The **xrmWorkflowId** property from the execution results contains the workflow ID.

         :::image type="content" source="media/workflowID.png" alt-text="Screenshot of workflow ID.":::

-        1. Delete this action from the flow so that it does not run again.
+        1. Delete this action from the flow so that it doesn't run again.

     1. Optionally, you can issue a Get OData request.